-But being in relationship with Him means at one point of our lives, we did hear His voice and listen to what He had to say and accepted Him as our Savior.
+But being in relationship with Him means that at one point of our lives, we did hear His voice and listen to what He had to say, then accepted Him as our Savior.
 I also believe that all of us at one point have wished that we could hear Him more.

 Today, I would like to share five things that you could do to position yourself to hear from God.

 - Be sensitive to the prompting of the Holy Spirit.
 The voice of the Holy Spirit is that still small voice that brings conviction, confirmation and clarity.
-I believe that if you are not sure if you are hearing His voice, be obedient anyway.
-He will confirm that you heard from Him or not.
+“How can I be sure?” you may ask.
+If you are not sure if you are hearing His voice, be obedient anyway.
+He will confirm that you heard from Him or not AND you will know what He sounds like, or not.
 But, if you never test it, how will you know what He does not sound like.
 (Heb 3:7-8)

 - Serve under your spiritual leaders in the spiritual home God has placed you in.
 In your spiritual home, God speaks and leaders are familiar with His voice.
 Samuel served under Eli and when the time came for God to speak to him directly, it was his spiritual leader, Eli that helped him to recognize the voice of God and then position himself to hear and be obedient.
 (1 Sam 3:1-10).
 When God speaks He is clear and understandable and does not leave His servants in the dark.

 - Recognise that God speaks to us through other people, but also know that what He says, never contradicts His Word.
-When God speaks to us through other people, it normally confirms that which He has spoken to us previously.
+When God speaks to us through other people, it normally confirms that which He has spoken to us previously in our time with Him.
 Many people will speak on behalf of the Lord without spending time in His presence and listening to what He says.
 In Jeremiah’s day there were prophets speaking for God, ideas that actually came from their own minds, yet not spending any time in His Word.
 (Jer 23:16-18, 36) Be careful who you allow to speak into your life and position yourself alongside people who you know hear from God, regularly.